fgiasson/ReadNext/README.md

 ## Requirements

-ReadNext relies on two fundamental external services to enhance its
+ReadNext relies on one fundamental external services to create the propose user workflow:
-functionality:

 - `Zotero`: Zotero serves as the primary papers management tool, playing a pivotal role in ReadNext’s workflow.
 To configure ReadNext on your local computer, you have to create a Zotero account.
 If you do not already have one, you will have to create one for yourself, please refer to the section below.
-- `Cohere`: ReadNext leverages Cohere’s services for generating paper embeddings and summaries.
-These embeddings and summaries are essential components for providing personalized and relevant paper recommendations. *It is necessary to create an account with Cohere.
-We will be expending support for additional embeddings and summarization services in the future, offering increased flexibility.*

-By integrating these services, ReadNext helps in discovering papers that align with your research interests and focus.
+By integrating Zotero, ReadNext helps in discovering papers that align with your research interests and focus.

+The second piece of the command line tool is the embedding system.
+That system is used to create embeddings that are used to recommend papers to users according to their current research focus.
+By default, ReadNext is using the `BAAI/bge-base-en` [model from Hugging Face](https://huggingface.co/BAAI/bge-base-en).
+Optionally, you can use the Cohere embedding service instead.
+The processing is a little bit faster depending on your local desktop, but it requires and additional dependency.

+Also note that the performance between the two systems are comparable.
+In my experience, about 80% of the propositions are the same, and the remaining 20% that are different yeld no major difference in accuracy.
+However, I do prefer the `BAAI/bge-base-en` propositions a little better.

 ### Zotero Account